 55 SW Ash Street, Portland, OR 97204

-MARK KAIEL, TRAINING, SAFETY & EMS DEPUTY CHIEF
+AJ JACKSON, TRAINING, SAFETY & EMS DIVISION CHIEF

 Training & Safety supports a safe working environment for all PF&R employees by ensuring that they have the knowledge, skills and abilities to perform their jobs safely and effectively.
 These activities range from in-service training on new techniques and equipment to on-going training to meet recertification requirements for state and federal agencies.
 Sections within Training, Safety & EMS include: